Zerohazard8x/2lazy4gist/AI.md

 # All work with ChatGPT and derivatives + Bard

-**_Translating_**
+**_Translating - NOTE: As your second prompt, tell the LLM to apply the strategy_**

 ```
-Please attempt to translate the following in 1-3 ways into English.
-If you are confused, please consult the following guidelines.
+Please devise a strategy to translate the following in 1-3 ways, into English, and in accordance with the guidelines below it.
 You can also respond as many times as you want without my input.

 ---START---